kikemw/kikemw.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a sophomore majoring in Computer Science and Technology at Hangzhou Dianzi University.
-In the summer of 2025, I will join the AGI Lab at Westlake University as a visiting student.
-I have been honored with the first-class scholarship from my university and have also served as the class monitor.
-I am advised by Prof. Liqi Yan (Associate Professor) and Prof. Chi Zhang (Assistant Professor).
+In the summer of 2025, I will join the AGI Lab at Westlake University as a visiting student, where I will be advised by Prof. Chi Zhang.
+I am also under the guidance of Prof. Liqi Yan at Hangzhou Dianzi University.

 ## 🎯 Hobbies